-If you are interested in participating remotely, please send an email with "CU SRP October 2014 Webinar" in the subject line to <mgolden at ciesin dot columbia dot edu>.
+If you are interested in participating remotely, please send an email with "CU SRP April 2015 Webinar" in the subject line to <levinson at ldeo dot columbia dot edu>.
 Please indicate your affiliation in the email.
-An invitation to participate in the webinar will be sent to you if you send your request by Wednesday, October 15th.
+An invitation to participate in the webinar will be sent to you if you send your request by Thursday, April 16th.

 The Seminar/Webinar Series is open to everyone interested in the topic.

 Here is the more detailed agenda of the seminar/webinar: